 Writing Fellows do not grade papers.
 As peers, Fellows serve as sympathetic readers, providing informed, constructive criticism directed toward the argumentation, analysis, organization, clarity, and style of papers.
 After drafts of papers are returned, Writing Fellows meet with each of their Fellowees in conference.
 These conferences allow students to discuss revision strategies and to work through additional concerns.

-If you are interested in learning more about the Program, or wish to request that a Fellow be assigned to one of your classes, please contact Douglas Brown, the Director of the Writing Fellows Program.
+If you are interested in learning more about the Program, or wish to request that a Fellow be assigned to one of your classes, please contact Kathleen McSharry, the Interim Director of the Writing Fellows Program.